cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 cd echo-python
 ```

-3. Check if your Docker supports the riscv platform by running:
+3. Check if your Docker supports the RISCV platform by running:

 ```shell
 docker buildx ls